You’re an entrepreneur if you embrace taking risks

 Intervene when required and track the performance of each and every employee on a weekly basis.
 Try to discuss matters to reach a conclusion that is beneficial for the business.
 Work with only the best and most reliable people.

 Taking risks in business is easy said than done, but turns out that risk is intertwined with entrepreneurship.
-Embracing failures and learning from them is a trait that you need to adapt to and turn it to your advantage.
+Embracing failures and learning from them is a trait that you need to adapt to and turn to your advantage.
 The idea is to build an organization that you can be proud of and that begins with a risk, followed by many other risks and challenges.
 As said by the Founder and CEO of Amazon Jeff Bezos, “I knew that when I was 80, I was not going to regret having tried this…I knew that if I failed I wouldn’t regret that.
 I knew the one thing I might regret is not ever having tried.
 And I knew that would haunt me every day.”

 Nobody can ever be sure if the risk taken will pay off, but this should not stop you from taking them.
-Gamble everything that you have and find ways to reduce risk as you move forward with your venture.
+Gamble on everything that you have and find ways to reduce risk as you move forward with your venture.

 If you want your business to succeed, risks are necessary.
 But you can always mitigate them by having a business plan that helps you plan, track, grow your business so you are able to take calculated risks and carefully take steps toward your goals - because a true entrepreneur is not a risk-taker, but a calculated risk-taker.